 For kids of all abilities: Seattle Children’s PlayGarden

-What: This 1-acre gem at the old Colman Playfield allows kids with special needs and disabilities (along with their typically developing siblings) to both safely and adventurously engage with nature.
-There’s an edible sensory garden, water features, a tree fort, an interactive music installation and a menagerie that includes resident geese and chickens.
+What: This 1-acre gem at the old Colman Playfield allows children with disabilities along with their typically developing peers to both safely and adventurously engage with nature.
+There’s an edible sensory garden, playground, water feature, a tree fort, an interactive music installation and a menagerie that includes a resident goose, chickens, ducks, and bunnies.

 How: The PlayGarden is open to the public sunup to sundown, except when summer camps are in session.
-Look online for those hours and for info about its preschool program, art classes and more.
+Look online for those hours and for info about its preschool program, open play sessions, summer camps, art classes and more.

 1745 24th Ave.
 S.